etianen/django-reversion/docs/django-versions.rst

 Compatible Django versions
 ==========================

-django-reversion aims to stay compatible with the latest LTS release of Django, along with any more recent releases.
+django-reversion aims to stay compatible with the latest LTS release of Django, along with more recent releases.
 See :ref:`changelog`.

 Older versions of Django require an older version of django-reversion to be installed.